 Q: Is the co-op moving or opening a second location?

-A: It is our full intention to move our storefront to the Beavers location at 1100 W. Mountain Avenue #12, Fort Collins, CO.
-However, there are many steps, including a successful sale of our current building, that must take place before we move.
+A: It is our full intention to move our storefront to the Beavers location at 1100 W. Mountain Avenue-, Fort Collins, CO.
+As of October 1st, are under contract on (250 E Mountain) and still moving through our contract deadlines on 1100 W. Mountain.

 Q: I’m interested in Beavers but don’t understand the co-op